Olympic Green: Other parts

-Olympic Village
+Beijing 2008 Olympic Village

-The Summer Olympic Village housed all the participating athletes.
+The 2008 Summer Olympic Village housed all the participating athletes.
 The village is made up of 22 6-story buildings and 20 9-story buildings.

 Digital Beijing Building

 The Digital Beijing Building served during the Games as the data center.
-It was the only building on the Green at the time of the Olympics that was not an event venue.
-Since then it has been converted into a museum of the Digital Olympics and exhibition space for digital technology companies.
+It was the only building on the Green at the time of the Olympics that was not a sporting venue.
+Since then it has been converted into a museum and an exhibition space for digital technology companies.

 Chinese architect Pei Zhu designed the distinctive 57 m, 11-story building near the Aquatic Centre and Convention Center.
 At the time of the Games, it was the only major facility designed by a Chinese architect.
 It is meant to explore the relationship between digital forms and traditional Chinese aesthetics, meant to evoke a microchip from two of its façades and a bar code from the other two.